rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 There are several advantages to the IETF process used to develop YANG modules:

-Protocol experts generally ensure that the YANG modules provide good configuration coverage of the protocol in
+Protocol experts generally ensure that the YANG modules provide good configuration coverage of the protocol in.

 The IETF process of developing YANG modules has several advantages:

-The work to generate these YANG models is delegated
+The work to generate these YANG models is delegated.

 Although this approach has several benefits, i.e., following established practice, and wider review of the generated YANG models it also have several downsides.

-Historically, IETF has published YANG models as code assets embedded within TODO Introduction
+Historically, IETF has published YANG models as code assets embedded within.
+TODO Introduction

 # Proposals